Straight Up (Chanté Moore song)

 "Straight Up" is a single by American singer-songwriter Chanté Moore, released in August 2000.
 It was written by R&B singer Lil' Mo and produced by Jermaine Dupri.
 The song served as the lead single for Chanté Moore's fourth album, Exposed (2000).
-"Straight Up" reached number 83 on the US Billboard Hot 100, number 22 on the Billboard Hot R&B/Hip-Hop Singles & Tracks, and number 11 on the UK Singles Chart.
+"Straight Up" reached number 83 on the US Billboard Hot 100, number 22 on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart, and number 11 on the UK Singles Chart.
 A music video directed by Bille Woodruff was created for the song.